TurningOfTables/holiday-tracker/README.md

 A holiday tracker app created using Svelte, SvelteKit and TailwindCSS.
 Designed only for personal use as it doesn't have user account functionality; stores all data in an SQLite db.

+*Do not use for any sensitive data - this is a work in progress and a learning project*

 Allows you to:

 * View and set your annual holiday allowance total